 I have successfully supervised 17 Ph.D. students and 36 Master’s students.
 I am currently supervising 9 Ph.D. students.
 I also supervise Ph.D. student in collaboration with the University of Oxford.
 In addition, I am regularly invited to serve as a member of doctoral degree examination committee in Belgium and in South Africa.

 Tiejun is an Associate Professor in Remote Sensing and Geospatial Ecology at the University of Twente.
-He received his Ph.D. degree in Spatial Ecology from Wageningen University in 2009 and the MSc degree in GIS and Remote Sensing from the International Institute for Geo-information Science and Earth Observation (ITC) in 2003.
-His career includes 12 years working in the area of nature conservation before moving to university work.
+He obtained his Ph.D. in Spatial Ecology from Wageningen University in 2009 and his MSc in GIS and Remote Sensing from the International Institute for Geo-Information Science and Earth Observation (ITC) in 2003.
+Prior to his academic career, he spent 12 years working in nature conservation, gaining extensive experience in the field before transitioning to academia.

-His research focuses on developing and utilizing advanced remote sensing and machine learning technologies to monitor wildlife populations and habitat dynamics.
-His research helps inform environmental management, supporting sound decision-making on wildlife conservation and the sustainable use of natural resources in a rapidly changing world.
+Tiejun’s research is centered on the development and application of advanced remote sensing and machine learning techniques to monitor wildlife populations and habitat dynamics.
+His work aims to enhance environmental management and inform policy decisions on wildlife conservation and the sustainable use of natural resources in an era of rapid environmental change.

 Courses in the current academic year are added at the moment they are finalised in the Osiris system.
 Therefore it is possible that the list is not yet complete for the whole academic year.